ccoenraets/salesforce-developer-workshop/Testing.md

 layout: module
 title: Module 11&#58; Testing
 ---
-In this module, you write tests for RejectDoubleBooking trigger you created in module 6.
+In this module, you write tests for the RejectDoubleBooking trigger you created in module 6.

 ### Steps